Ctenoptychius: Description

-The tooth crowns of Ctenoptychius apicalis had between three and nine cusplets, with the centermost being the largest.
+The tooth crowns of Ctenoptychius apicalis had between three and nine small cusp-like structures termed cusplets, with the centermost being the largest.
 The root (or base) of the tooth was wide and rounded.
 The overall shape of the teeth was flattened.
 In life, the teeth were arranged in multiple tightly packed rows in the upper and lower jaws.

 The body of Ctenoptychius was depressiform and the pectoral fins were large and broad.
 The body shape was similar to a living ray or angelshark, as well as to the distantly related Janassa bituminosa which the head and fins of Ctenoptychius may have closely resembled.
 Nothing is known about the dorsal fin or pelvic fin anatomy of C. apicalis, but there is no evidence of defensive spines on the dorsal fin.
 The known portion of the body was coated by dermal denticles, which were most numerous around the head.
 The anatomy of the denticles is not known in detail.